d6u/algorithms/hard_summary.md

 _A group of two or more people wants to meet and minimize the total travel distance.
 You are given a 2D grid of values 0 or 1, where each 1 marks the home of someone in the group.
 The distance is calculated using Manhattan Distance, where `distance(p1, p2) = |p2.x - p1.x| + |p2.y - p1.y|`._

 See [296-best-meeting-point.js](./leetcode-js/296-best-meeting-point.js)

+## 352. Data Stream as Disjoint Intervals

+_Given a data stream input of non-negative integers a1, a2, ..., an, ..., summarize the numbers seen so far as a list of disjoint intervals.
+For example, suppose the integers from the data stream are 1, 3, 7, 2, 6, ..., then the summary will be:_

+    [1, 1]
+    [1, 1], [3, 3]
+    [1, 1], [3, 3], [7, 7]
+    [1, 3], [7, 7]
+    [1, 3], [6, 7]

+_Follow up: What if there are lots of merges and the number of disjoint intervals are small compared to the data stream's size?_